Femininity without character is a bit of a flop.

 She’s happy to just follow what everyone else does.

 And when a crisis happens, she lacks the courage to do what is right.
-You cannot trust this woman, and neither can you respect her.
+Somehow you get a niggling feeling that you cannot trust this woman, and neither can you respect her.

 Related: Why You Can’t Trust People & 6 Hidden Signs They’re Untrustworthy.